-correct Craft DOES NOT approve of any structural changes, additions or modifications to our products.
+Correct Craft DOES NOT approve of any structural changes, additions or modifications to our products.
 Any time a dealer or consumer makes a change to our product, they do so at their own risk and sole liability.
-Correct Craft, Inc. will not be held liable for unauthorized changes, whether deletions or additions, to the original equipment / product manufactured and sold by Correct Craft, Inc., even if such changes and additions are made by an "authorized" Correct Craft Dealer, customer, promotional representative or any other person, known or unknown to Correct Craft, Inc.
+Correct Craft, Inc. will not be held liable for unauthorized changes, whether deletions or additions, to the original equipment / product manufactured and sold by Correct Craft, Inc., even if such changes and additions are made by an "authorized" Nautique dealer, customer, promotional representative or any other person, known or unknown to Correct Craft, Inc.

-Bow Features of Your Nautique
+Bow Features of Your 216 Nautique

 The open bow section of your boat has removable cushions.
-The center section may be equipped with an optional cushion which can be removed and stored in the trunk or under the love seat.
-The cushion on the starboard side of the bow section of the 226 can be removed to access the insulated cooler.
-Storage can be accessed by removing the other cushions.
+The optional center section can be removed and stored in the trunk or under the love seat.
+Cushions on the starboard side, the port side and the front section can also be removed to access storage.